Laila-AitMoussa/E-Wallet_App/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have any ideas for new features, improvements, or bug fixes.